tourlida/redux-toolkit-examples/rtk-basic-example/README.md

 ## In Conclusion 🎉

 Redux provides a structured way to manage and update state in our apps.
 With Redux Toolkit, creating slices of state and actions becomes a breeze.
 Our simple demo app, featuring songs and movies, offers just a glimpse into the vast capabilities and versatility of Redux.

+🌍 Live Demo: Check out the live demo of the project [here](https://redux-toolkit-examples.vercel.app/)